-The DDoS attack is a method in which an attacker sends traffic (in some cases, called “requests”) through compromised networks and computers to a single target, thus making the targeted system so busy that it stops responding to any other requests coming from legitimate users.
+DDoS follows the approach of an attacker sending traffic (or “requests”) through compromised networks and computers to a single target, making the targeted system so busy that it stops responding to any other requests coming from legitimate users.

 - Volumetric Attacks